 4. Start small:

 Start with recipes that are simple, have few ingredients and don’t require any fancy cooking skills or tools.
 Nobody wants to continue doing something that is too time-intensive and doesn’t feel rewarding.
 The more cooking you do the easier it will get.
-One sheet pan recipes are a great and easy way to starts.
+One sheet pan recipes are a great and easy way to start.
 Simply add some meat or fish to a baking sheet, and chop up your favorite veggies.
-Add some olive oil, season, and pop in the oven for about 20 minutes.
+Add some olive oil, season it, and pop in the oven for about 20 minutes.

 5. Entertain yourself:

 I always make sure I am entertained when I am doing something in the kitchen.
 That is one of my biggest key elements of success.
 Unless you really have to focus, a lot of the work in the kitchen can be a bit boring.
 Chopping, peeling, cleaning up, etc. doesn’t really require so much thinking.
 I use a headset and put my phone in the pocket of a jacket or my apron and catch up with friends and family members while I am cooking.
 Or I listen to podcasts, TED talks or watch a show in the background.
 That way time just flies by and you get two things done in one.